frappe/erpnext/docs/user/customer_portal/docs.user.customer_portal.tickets.md

 }
 ---

-The customer portal makes it very easy for a companys' customer to raise concerns.
+The customer portal makes it very easy for a customer to raise concerns.
 A simple and intuitive interface facilitates your customer to report their concerns as Support Tickets.
-They can view the complete thread of the conversation.
+They can view the complete thread of their conversation.

 #### Empty Ticket List